School of Medicine

 Maheen Mausoof Adamson

-Bio Dr. Maheen Mausoof Adamson is the senior scientific research director for DVBIC at the VA Palo Alto Health Care System.
-She is also the clinical associate professor of Neurosurgery and Psychiatry and Behavioral sciences at Stanford University.
-Adamson completed her undergraduate degrees in neurobiology and women studies at University of California, Irvine.
-She completed her Ph.D. in neuroscience from the University of Southern California and a postdoctoral fellowship in psychiatry and behavioral sciences at Stanford School of Medicine.
+Bio Dr. Maheen Mausoof Adamson is a clinical associate professor of Neurosurgery at Stanford School of Medicine and Clinical Research Director for Rehabilitation Services at VA Palo Alto.
+Adamson completed her undergraduate degrees in neurobiology and women studies at the University of California, Irvine.
+She completed her Ph.D. in neuroscience from the University of Southern California and a postdoctoral fellowship in Psychiatry and Behavioral Sciences at Stanford School of Medicine.

 John R. Adler, MD